Our Learning Resources Centre (LRC) bookshelves are available 24/7 for browsing and self-issue.

 - We do not issue fines for the late return of loan items.

 - When an item becomes overdue your library account will be locked until the item is returned.

 - You will not be able to place any reservations or borrow any items while your account is locked.

 - Lost items should be reported to the Helpdesk.

-- More information is available on our Library restrictions and charges page.
+- If loan items are overdue for a significant length of time we will add replacement item charges to your account.
+More information is available on our Library restrictions and charges page.

 - You can view your library account via the "Online Library" in StudyNet https://go.herts.ac.uk/online-library.

 Please note that if you are unwell and unable to return your item on the due date please contact the Helpdesk on 01707 284678 or email@example.com so that your loan can be extended.